Elliptic Curve Cryptography for Noobs (Part 1)

 This equation is not really important for understanding how Elliptic Curves work on a high level.
 I find it better to visualize what such a curve might look like when drawn on a Cartesian plane:

-This is the curve secp256k1
+This is the curve secp256k1 which uses the equation:

 There are many criteria for a curve to be considered secure, but in this article I won’t go into detail about this.
 Check out this answer on stackexchange for an overview of security criteria for Elliptic Curves.